plebbit/plebbit-js/README.md

   commentsIpnsName: string, // each comment can have infinitely nested comments
   signature: string, // sign immutable fields like author, title, content, timestamp to prevent tampering }
+Vote {
+  postOrCommentCid: string,
+  author: Author, // need author in case the subplebbit owner uses users reputation for filtering votes
+  type: 'upvote' || 'downvote',
+  signature: string // we need a signature to prove the author is the author }
 Author {
   displayName: string,
   ipnsName: string